Note: This story has been revised and updated in preparation for the 2026 event.

 Are there restrooms available?

-This year we've added another new outhouse, bringing the total to four along the trail.
-Plus, we'll have some Porta Johns near the entrance and at the Driving Range for your convenience.
+You'll find outhouses along the trail, plus we'll have some Porta Johns near the entrance and at the Driving Range for your convenience.

-We’ve had a record-breaking snowfall this season, and the Adirondacks are looking extra magical right now.
+We’ve had fantastic snowfall so far this season, and the Adirondacks are looking extra magical right now.
 The trails are packed and groomed, so no worries there—you'll be cruising along nice and easy.
 But a quick word of advice: don’t wander off the beaten path!
 With all that snow piling up, if you stray too far, you might find yourself sinking into some deep, powdery drifts.
 Stick to the groomed trail, and you’ll be golden!

 And for those of you who might need a quick pit stop along the way, there are outhouses stationed along the trail for your convenience.
 Stay on the trail, stay safe, and enjoy the snowy beauty all around you!